setzexe/cyber-foundations-learning/networking/ports.md

 Open ports expose services and expand attack surface since they reveal running applications.
 Closed / filtered ports have way less exposure and are practically non-existent (very few exceptions) to hackers.
 So hackers have to map out and rely on these open ports.

 Security often begins by controlling which ports are open.
-If you don't ned a port, do not open it.
+If you don't need a port, do not open it.
 If you do, set proper precautions like firewalls.

 ## Ports & Cybersecurity